Why It Works

 You'll find packs of jellyfish, either salted or not, at most Chinese markets and some Japanese ones, even those without a fish section.
 To use, rehydrate and rinse the jellyfish in several changes of cold water, then dress it in the fragrant oil mixture.
 All of it can be done in under ten minutes, and doesn't require more than two minutes of stove usage.

 1 package jellyfish packed in salt, about 10 ounces

-- 2 green onions, thiny sliced
+2 green onions, thiny sliced

-- 2 tablespoons garlic, minced
+2 tablespoons garlic, minced

-- 1/4 cup grapeseed oil
+1/4 cup grapeseed oil

-- 1/4 teaspoon soy sauce
+1/4 teaspoon soy sauce

-- 1 tablespoon chili oil
+1 tablespoon chili oil

-- 1/4 teaspoon salt, or to taste
+1/4 teaspoon salt, or to taste

-- 1 teaspoon sichuan peppercorns, toasted and ground (optional)
+1 teaspoon Sichuan peppercorns, toasted and ground (optional)

-- a drizzle of sesame oil (optional)
+A drizzle of sesame oil (optional)

-- chopped cilantro to garnish
+Chopped cilantro to garnish

 To prepare the jellyfish, rinse the jellyfish under cold running water.
 Then fill a large bowl with cold water and let the jellyfish soak for an hour, until the strands are supple and not salty.
 Drain and set aside.

-Meanwhile, brown the garlic and scallions in the oil over low heat in a wok or saute pan.
+Meanwhile, brown the garlic and scallions in the oil over low heat in a wok or sauté pan.
 When browned, add the jellyfish and the rest of the ingredients.
 Mix thoroughly, then garnish with chopped cilantro.
-Serve cold or tepid.
-Leftover jellyfish may be refrigerated for 4-5 days.
+Serve slightly warm or cold.